l-vitall/MarsInvasion/README.md

 1. Expected result for robot
 	3 2 N
 	FRRFLLFFRRFLL
   is not correct.
-Robot moves succesfully to (4 2) without losing it.
-Robot cannot be lost on (3 3) because is it a valid cell since
+Robot moves succesfully to (3 3 N) without losing it.
+Robot cannot be lost on (3 3) at all because is it a valid cell since
   "The first line of input is the upper-right coordinates of the rectangular world", so (5 3) as upper-right coordinates actually means [6 4] matrix since coordinates are zero-based.

 2. Initial position (03 W) is not correct, te space character is ommited.
-Should be (0 3 W) Test is not correct, robot leaves surface on the first F command.
-It seems that test were written for different coordinate system because the current one tells us "the lower-left coordinates are assumed to be 0,0.".
+Should be (0 3 W) Test is also not correct, robot moves successfully to (2 4 S).
+It seems that test were written for different coordinate system because the current one tells us "the lower-left coordinates are assumed to be 0,0".
 Usually (0 0) is the upper-left cell.